coutinho23/wargus85.github.io/index.md

 Hi,

 I'm the Linux Desktop Support Specialist at Curtin University.
-I image and deploy Linux machines to researchers and academics on campus.
+I image and deploy Linux machines to researchers and academics on campus among other things.
 I've always loved Linux, but love can only get you so far!
-I'm finding many advertisements now list a degree as a requirement (or equivalent experience) which is why I’m now undertaking a degree in IT.
-Please continue onto section 1 for more information...
+I'm finding many advertisements for positions I'm interested in now list a degree as a requirement (or equivalent experience) which is why I’m now undertaking a degree in IT.
+A few random facts about me: I run my own mail server hosted on Digital Ocean's Singapore DC, I was formerly a history teacher, photographer, and underground miner.

 # Assignment Sections